Our Unwritten Seoul: Casting

 On July 25, 2024, Newsen reported that Park Bo-young had received an offer for the series, with Ten Asia confirming her appearance on the same day.
 On September 26, BH Entertainment told Newsen that Park Jin-young was considering the drama as the next project following his discharge from the army.
 On October 8, News 1 reported that Ryu Kyung-soo had joined the series as one of the leads.
 On December 3, Park Bo-young and Jin-young were confirmed to appear.

-Park Bo-young received the script a year before the series went into production and decided to participate after reading the first episode and being favorably impressed by it.
+Park Bo-young received the script one year before the series went into production and decided to participate after reading the first episode and being favorably impressed by it.
 Although there was neither a director nor a broadcaster yet, she thought she would never have a similar opportunity again; she also wanted to play a strong character that would contrast with the sweet and cheerful ones she had played up to that point.
 Although Park had already played two different roles in Oh My Ghost (2015), she found Our Unwritten Seoul more difficult because she could not imitate another actress' performance to differentiate the two characters: she therefore started from the small details that made Mi-ji and Mi-rae unique, distinguishing them in their voice, clothing, makeup and hairstyle.

 Park Jin-young was drawn to the narrative centered on victims or the weak, and found it fascinating that Lee Ho-soo, who is deaf in one ear, tried to listen to others better than a healthy person could.
 Hong Sung-won had initially auditioned for the roles of Ho-soo and Gyeong-gu before the director offered him the part of Kim Tae-yi.